AronovSergey/Appleseeds_Middle_Project_Events/README.md

 # Planning and Scheduling

+# General information about your site
+* netlify link: events-calender.netlify.app

 # Apis that I'm going to use
 * Eventbrite - Find events
 * Picatic - Sell tickets anywhere